What a Real “Skills Gap” Looks Like

 That’s right.
 It offers to train new workers!

 As such, I can now count the number of ads I have seen recently that offer on-the-job training at…just this one.

 That’s important.
-Because it shows what employers do when there is a real skills gap in a market, not a phony one designed to blame unemployed workers for a plight inflicted on them by others.
+Because it shows what employers do when there is a real skills gap in a market, not a phony one designed primarily to mislead public policy makers by blaming unemployed workers for a plight inflicted on them by others.